A way to eradicate corruption in Indonesia’s private sectorputri

 Is CIO mandatory?

-Nasution added that the existence of CIO was not mandatory for the private company, as no regulation requires it.
+Nasution added that the existence of a CIO was not mandatory for the private company, as no regulation requires it.
 However, CIOs can be an element of corruption prevention in any corporation because CIO is set as a preventive function.

-In the Supreme Court Regulation No. 13 Year 2016 on the Procedures of Handling Criminal Cases by Corporations, Article 4 paragraph (2) letter (c), it is mentioned that a corporate can be convicted for three element, one of which is if it provides no prevention system.
+In the Supreme Court Regulation No. 13 the Year 2016 on the Procedures of Handling Criminal Cases by Corporations, Article 4 paragraph (2) letter (c), it is mentioned that a corporate can be convicted for three elements, one of which is if it provides no prevention system.
 The KPK is preparing a guidance on the prevention system for corruption by corporations, one of the elements of preventive commitment is to have individuals/work units as implementers of the system.
-Thus, the assessment of corporate error can be seen from the extent in which a corporation also allocates its human resources to build a preventive system.
+Thus, the assessment of corporate error can be seen from the extent to which a corporation also allocates its human resources to build a preventive system.

 For private companies, there are no certain criteria.
-The CIO requirement is related to the function of internal compliance/oversight implementer.
+The CIO requirement is related to the function of the internal compliance/oversight implementer.
 Thus, a company that has a CIO is a company that has a Compliance Management System within its organizational structure.